FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

-and 30 µmol photons m^-2^ s^-1^) and four spectral wavebands (white LED full spectrum, 660 nm, 530 nm, and 450 nm) were chosen to simulate light levels and spectral color spanning the vertical ocean water column, from near-surface to the lower euphotic zone depths (Figure
+and 30 µmol photons m^-2^ s^-1^) and four spectral wavebands (white LED full spectrum, 660 nm, 530 nm, and 450 nm) were chosen to simulate light levels and spectral color spanning the vertical ocean water column, from near-surface to the lower euphotic zone depths.
-\@ref(fig:SunDepth)).
 For simplicity, actinic light used for growth under specific wavebands will be referred by the respective spectral color; white LED for LED full spectrum, red for 660 nm, green for 530 nm and blue for 450 nm.
 Four different photoperiods were chosen to simulate